Up to 35% off Raised Beds

 Sea Holly produces spiky flowers that take on a bluish-purple hue just as the peony stops blooming.

-This perennial is a bit unexpected, but it totally works.
+This peony companion is a bit unexpected, but it totally works.
 I just discovered this flower as a companion for peonies in a perennial bed.
 The full structure of the plant was up when the peonies were blooming.

-They are similar heights, when the sea holly is just starting to produce its spiky bloom.
+When the sea holly is just starting to produce its spiky bloom, peonies are finishing up.
 It is colorless and only provides structure while the peonies steal the show with their huge blossoms.

 Then, once the peony stops blooming, the sea holly blossoms their lovely bluish purple hue.
 It’s unexpected and quite lovely.
 Another great thing about sea holly is that the blooms last a long time in a garden, unlike a peony’s short show.